Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Other server-side tweaks

-In-depth server configuration is a bit out of scope, so I'll keep this section brief.
+In-depth server configuration is a bit out of scope, so I'll keep each improvement brief.

 Compression--especially static compression--dramatically reduces download sizes.
 My full-text RSS feed is about a quarter of a megabyte, but the Brotli-compressed version is around 70 kilobytes.
-Caddy supports this with a `precompressed` directive; Nginx requires a [separate module](https://github.com/google/ngx_brotli).
+Caddy supports this with a `precompressed` directive; Nginx requires a [separate module](https://github.com/google/ngx_brotli) for Brotli compression.

 When serving many resources at once (e.g., if a page has many images), HTTP/2 could offer a speed boost through multiplexing.
 HTTP/3 is unlikely to help textual websites much, so run a benchmark to see if it's worthwhile.

 Consider caching static assets indefinitely with a year-long duration in the "cache-control" header, possibly with an "immutable" parameter.
 If you have to update a static asset, cache-bust it by altering the URL.
 This approach should eliminate the need for an "etag" header on static assets.

+Using [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) eliminates the need to connect to a certificate authority, saving users a DNS lookup and allowing them to instead re-use a connection.

+Consider the trade-offs involved in enabling 0-<abbr title="Round-Trip Time">RTT</abbr> for TLS 1.3.
+On one hand, it shaves off a round-trip during session resumption; on the other hand, it can enable replay attacks.
+0-RTT shouldn't be too unsafe for idempotent GET requests of static content.
+For dynamic content, evaluate whether your backend is vulnerable to replay attacks described in [appendix E.5](https://www.rfc-editor.org/rfc/rfc8446.html#appendix-E.5) of the spec.

 Non-Browsers: Reading mode
 --------------------------